COINtoolbox/RESSPECT/docs/canonical.rst

 .. literalinclude:: images/sample_canonical.dat
  :lines: 1-2, 9-14

-This means that you can use the :py:mod:`actsnclass.learn_loop` module in combination with a ``RandomSampling`` strategy but reading data from the canonical sample.
+This means that you can use the :py:mod:`resspect.learn_loop` module in combination with a ``RandomSampling`` strategy but reading data from the canonical sample.
 In this way, at each iteration the code will select a random object from the test sample but a query will only be made is the selected object belongs to the canonical sample.